guifi/guifi-cxoln/CXOLN.en_US.md

 >Els [Comuns de la XOLN](#cxoln) s'inspira i es resumeix en:

-The fundamental principles of the FONN Compact are:
+The [CXOLN](#cxoln) is imbued and can be summarized by the following principles:

->  1. Ets lliure d'utilitzar la xarxa per qualsevol propòsit en tant que no perjudiquis al funcionament de la pròpia xarxa, la llibertat dels altres usuaris, i respectis les condicions dels continguts i serveis que lliurement hi circulen.
+>  1. Ets lliure d'utilitzar la xarxa per qualsevol propòsit en tant que no perjudiquis al funcionament de la pròpia xarxa, la llibertat dels altres usuaris, i respectis les `condicions` dels continguts i serveis que lliurement hi circulen.

-1. You have the freedom to use the network for any purpose as long as you don't harm the operation of the network itself , the rights of other users, or the principles of neutrality that allow contents and services to flow without deliberate interference.
+1. You have the freedom to use the network for any purpose as long as you don't harm the `operation|functioning` of the network itself, the freedom of other users, and you respect the conditions of contents and services which flow freely therein.

 >  2. Ets lliure de saber com és la xarxa, els seus components, com funciona i difondre'n el seu esperit i funcionament.

-2. You have the right to understand the network and its components, and to share knowledge of its mechanisms and principles.
+2. You have the freedom to know how the network is, its components, how it works, and to share its principles and mechanisms.

 >  3. Ets lliure d'incorporar serveis i continguts a la xarxa amb les condicions que vulguis.

-3. You have the right to offer services and content to the network on your own terms.
+3. You have the freedom to offer services and contents on the network `under the conditions you want|on your own terms`.

 >  4. Incorporant-te a la xarxa, ajudes a estendre aquestes llibertats en les mateixes condicions.

-4. You have the right to join the network, and the obligation to extend this set of rights to anyone according to these same terms.
+4. By joining the network, you contribute to extend these freedoms under the same conditions.

 >  A continuació els [Comuns de la XOLN](#cxoln) desenvolupa aquests principis per tal de garantir-los i respectar-los.

-`MISSING`
+Hereinafter, the [CXOLN](#cxoln) elaborates upon these principles in order to guarantee and respect them.

 >## II.
 Els "Comuns de la Xarxa Oberta, Lliure i Neutral (CXOLN)"

-## II About this document (FONN)
+## II.
+The "Commons of the Open, Free and Neutral Network (CXOLN)"

 >### 1. Gestació, interpretació i revisió del text

-### 1. Creation, interpretation and revision of this document.
+### 1. Creation, Interpretation and Revision of the Text

 >Una activitat innovadora com la que es realitza a guifi.net exigeix d'un procés continuat en el temps de revisió i actualització que permeti adaptar-nos a noves realitats i millorar la claredat en les seves disposicions expressant millor els mateixos criteris que s'apliquen.
 Com que aquest text pot canviar amb el pas del temps i alhora serveix per adquirir uns compromisos en el moment de la seva acceptació, es preveu com cal interpretar el text de manera que es pugui revisar respectant els compromisos adquirits:

-A dynamic and innovative project such as guifi.net requires a continuous process of revision and action to adapt to changing realities and to improve the clarity of the applicable criteria.
-Because this text may change over time, and because all versions bind users to a set of terms and conditions at the moment of acceptance, the text can only be revised or modified so long as it respects the agreements and obligations made in previous revisions:
+An innovative project such as guifi.net requires a continuous process of revision and updates to ensure we can adapt to new realities, improve the clarity of its dispositions, and better explain the same applicable criterias.
+Since this text may change over time whilst it serves to acquire `commitments|rights` when it is accepted, the text can only be revised or modified so long as it respects previously acquired `commitments|rights`:

 >+ **a.** Una revisió <u>no pot</u> modificar els compromisos adquirits en l'acceptació d'una revisió anterior.
 En cas de voler modificar-los, es tractaria d'una altre versió diferent i no pas només una revisió.
 Per aplicar una nova versió cal renovar el consentiment de forma expressa.